bttomio/CarryTrade/README.md

 # CarryTrade
-Standard UIP regressions of advanced economies and EMEs, carry trade analysis of UIP, and deviations from CIP.
+This repository is in support of Georgetown University graduate level International Finance, summer 2020 course.
+I run a standard UIP regression for 25 advanced economies and EMEs with data covering 1998M1 through 2017M3.
+Additionaly, deviations from CIP are analyzed using regressions based on prior work from Engel (2016) and Du, Tepper, and Verdelhan (2017).
+I construct a regression to test for deviations from CIP over two periods; 2000M2 through 2008M6 and 2008M7 through 2017M3.
+Finally, I construct carry trade UIP analysis of 25 currencies relative the the U.S. dollar based on data from 2000M2 through 2017M3.